DasGewuerz/htw_letterboxd/README.md

 2. Ensure you have the required datasets in a directory named `letterboxd/` and your IMDb enriched data in `imdb/`.
 3. Place the helper scripts in the `/helper` subfolder.
 4. Execute the Jupyter notebook `letterboxd.ipynb` to view the analyses and visualizations.
-5. Execute the Jupyter notebook `actor_ai.ipynb` to train the sexist ML Model.
+5. Execute the Jupyter notebook `actor_ai.ipynb` to train the "sexist" ML Model.

 ## Visualization Samples